mschmulen/ios7-javascript-bridge/README.md

 ## Overview of the JavaScriptCore API

 The goals of the JavaScript bridge API according to Apple are to provide: Automatic, Safe and high fidelity use of JavaScript.
-Three main classes that iOS developers can use to compose heterogenous language native applications are JSVirtualMachine, JSContext and JSValue.
+Three main classes that iOS developers can use to compose heterogenous language native applications are JSVirtualMachine, [JSContext](https://developer.apple.com/library/mac/documentation/JavaScriptCore/Reference/JSContextRef_header_reference/Reference/reference.html#//apple_ref/doc/uid/TP40011494) and JSValue.

 ###JSVirtualMachine
-the JSVirtualMachine class is a Light weight single thread js virtual machine.
+the JSVirtualMachine class is a Light weight single thread JavaScript virtual machine.
 Your app can instantiate multiple JS virtual machines in your app to support multithreading.

 ###JSContext
 Within any given JSVirtualMachine you can have an arbitrary number of JSContexts allowing you to execute JavaScript scripts and give access to global objects.